Complete UK Stair Nosing Guide

 The Complete UK Stair Nosing Guide: Safety, Compliance & Specification

-Whether you're managing a commercial fit-out, public access upgrade, or residential staircase, stair nosings are a small detail with major safety and compliance impact.
-This guide walks you through what stair nosings are, when they’re required, how to stay compliant, and how to choose the nosing for your environment.
+Whether you’re managing a commercial fit-out, public access upgrade, or residential staircase, stair nosings are small details with a major impact on safety, compliance, and aesthetics.
+This guide explains what stair nosings are, where they’re required, and how to choose the right type for your project.

-What Are Stair Nosings — And Why Do They Matter?
+What Are Stair Nosings & Why They Matter

 - Protect stair edges from wear and chipping

-Without proper stair nosing, stairs can become a major fall hazard — especially in wet, public, or poorly lit environments.
+Without proper nosings, stairs can become major fall hazards—especially in wet, public, or poorly lit environments.

-Stair nosings are recommended or required anywhere stairs present a safety or access risk, particularly in:
+Stair nosings are recommended or required wherever stairs present safety or accessibility risks.
+Typical locations include:

 - Social housing and apartment blocks

-UK Building Regulations such as Part M and BS 8300 advise the use of visually contrasting, anti-slip stair nosing in all public environments to ensure safety and accessibility.
+UK Building Regulations (Part M) and BS 8300 require visually contrasting, anti-slip stair nosings in all public environments.

 UK Regulations & Legal Requirements

-- Steps must have uniform rise and going
+- Uniform rise and going for each step

 - Nosings must be clearly visible and non-slip

-- Strip must visually contrast with the tread by 30+ Light Reflectance Value (LRV)
+- Visual contrast: 30+ Light Reflectance Value (LRV) difference

 BS 8300-2:2018

-The gold standard for inclusive stair design.
-Covers contrast, tactile surfaces, materials, and sizing.
+Sets standards for inclusive stair design including contrast, tactile surfaces, materials, and sizing.

 Equality Act 2010

-Requires “reasonable adjustments” for disabled access.
-Poorly contrasted or missing stair nosings may result in non-compliance.
+Mandates “reasonable adjustments” for disabled access.
+Poorly contrasted or missing nosings may result in non-compliance.

 Visual Contrast: What is LRV?